medik/KeyboardLayout/README.md

 ## Install

 Fork this repo and then copy the *.keylayout files to /Library/Keyboard\ Layouts/.
+After rebooting you will see the layout being available in Input Sources under Keyboard Preferences.

 ```
 $ sudo cp *.keylayout /Library/Keyboard\ Layouts/